Choi-Suhyeon/todoCli/docs/long-help.md

 ### Target Selection
 Commands such as `edit`, `mark`, and `delete` require selecting one or more target tasks.

 - A task may be targeted by providing a regular expression that matches its name.
 - For the `delete` command, multiple targets are allowed.
 - For `edit` and `mark`, exactly one target must be specified.

 ### Filters
-- list and delete apply all provided filters with AND (no OR).
+- The `list` and `delete` commands apply all provided filters using logical AND (no OR is supported).
-- Tag filters are also ANDed: a task matches only if its tags include all provided tags.
+- Tag filters are also ANDed: a task matches only if it contains all of the specified tags.

 ### Logging
-By default, successful commands produce no output, following the Unix tradition of “silence on success.”
+By default, successful commands produce no output, following the Unix tradition of "silence on success."
 However, you can enable the global `--verbose` flag to display additional information about successful operations.